TkTech/chancy/docs/howto/django.rst

     ]

-This gives you access to the Jobs and Workers models.
+This gives you access to the Jobs, Queues, and Workers models.
 Some plugins, like the Cron and Workflow plugins, also provide their own django extensions:

 .. code-block:: python